Making Sense of the Seller-Doer Model Challenges

 No Time.
 “Would you rather me get this project out the door on schedule with a client that has already hired us, or chase work from prospects that don’t even know us?”
 That’s a common response that seller-doers give when asked why they aren’t doing business development.
 The fault here is not with the seller-doer, but rather with company leadership for not budgeting time for BD, and not providing resources to free up time for the seller-doer to generate new opportunities.
 That is, staff to delegate billable work.

 No Incentives.
 It’s safe to say that the majority of seller-doers did not pick a career path that involved sales.
-They studied engineering or architecture or construction or environmental or project management.
+They studied engineering or architecture or construction or environment, or project management.
 Eventually, they advanced in their careers and moved into roles that necessitated involvement in business development.
-Yet, according to SMPS research, three-quarters of AEC firms do not have an incentive program for seller-doers and, for those that do, the majority lump incentives into year-end bonuses, making it difficult for a seller-doer to understand the impact of their BD efforts on the bonus verses their billable project work.
+Yet, according to SMPS research, three-quarters of AEC firms do not have an incentive program for seller-doers.
+For those that do, the majority lump incentives into year-end bonuses, making it difficult for a seller-doer to understand the impact of their BD efforts on the bonus versus their billable project work.

 Within the AEC market space, there is generally an expectation that in certain company roles (officer, principal, project executive, project manager, department manager, branch manager, market leader, discipline lead, etc.), business development responsibilities are part of the position description.
 Too many firms have failed their seller-doers by not making the model cultural, not properly defining expectations, not outlining a clear path, and not equipping them with the proper tools and knowledge base.

 Helping firms effectively implement the seller-doer model is something I’m passionate about.
-Please join me for SN’s upcoming webinar, The Seller-Doer Model: What Executives Need to Know when we’ll discuss how you can set your company on the path to seller-doer success.
+Please watch my on-demand webinar, The Seller-Doer Model: What Executives Need to Know, where I discuss how you can set your company on the path to seller-doer success.